stypr/chall.stypr.com/README.md

   * Get nginx, apache, whatever you want.
 I personally recommend *nginx* or *caddy*.

 * **PHP 7** or later &mdash; The project follows the latest standard (as of late 2017).
-  * php-mysql, php-fpm, php-curl extensions should be enabled.
+  * php-mysql, php-fpm, php-curl extensions must be enabled.
   * composer must be installed.

 * Latest MySQL distribution